 Nephrectomy of the transplanted kidney is necessary if hematuria, graft tenderness, or fever develops after immunosuppressants are stopped.

-Chronic allograft nephropathy refers to graft insufficiency or failure ≥ 3 mo after transplantation.
-Most cases are attributable to one or more of the above causes.
+Chronic allograft nephropathy refers to graft insufficiency or failure ≥ 3 months after transplantation.
+Most cases are attributable to causes such as calcineurin inhibitor toxicity, diabetic or hypertensive nephropathy, or polyomavirus type 1 infection.
 Some experts believe the term should be reserved to describe graft insufficiency or failure when biopsy shows chronic interstitial fibrosis and tubular atrophy not attributable to any other cause.

 Compared with the general population, kidney transplant recipients are about 10 to 15 times more likely to develop cancer, probably because the modulated immune system’s response to cancer as well as infections is weakened.
 Cancer of the lymphatic system (lymphoma) is 30 times more common among kidney transplant recipients than the general population, but lymphoma is still uncommon.
 Skin cancer becomes common among kidney transplant recipients after many years of immunosuppression.

-Most rejection episodes and other complications occur within 3 to 4 mo after transplantation; most patients then return to more normal health and activity but must take maintenance doses of immunosuppressants indefinitely.
+Most rejection episodes and other complications occur within 3 to 4 months after transplantation; most patients then return to more normal health and activity but must take maintenance doses of immunosuppressants indefinitely.

 Subsequent annual graft loss rates are 3 to 5% with a living-donor graft and 5 to 8% with a deceased-donor graft.

-Among patients whose graft survives the first year, half die of other causes with the graft functioning normally; half develop chronic allograft nephropathy with the graft malfunctioning in 1 to 5 yr.
+Among patients whose graft survives the first year, half die of other causes (eg, cardiovascular disease, infection) with the graft functioning normally; half develop chronic allograft nephropathy with the graft malfunctioning in 1 to 5 years.
 Rates of late failure are higher for blacks than for whites.

-Doppler ultrasonographic measurement of peak systolic and minimal end-diastolic flow in renal segmental arteries ≥ 3 mo after transplantation may help assess prognosis.
+Doppler ultrasonographic measurement of peak systolic and minimal end-diastolic flow in renal segmental arteries ≥ 3 months after transplantation may help assess prognosis.